 - On a lightly floured work surface, tip the dough out of the bowl and shape it into a large flat round, about 1 to 1½ inches thick.
 Slice the dough round into 8 equal pieces, and transfer the pieces to your prepared baking sheet.

-- Bake for 18 - 22 minutes, until the scones are golden.
+- Bake for 18 to 22 minutes, until the scones are golden.

 - While the scones are baking, prepare the glaze.
 In a small bowl, mix the powdered sugar, two tablespoons lemon juice, lemon zest and pinch of salt.